JunFenngZhi/ECE550_project_MIPS_processor/README.md

 We store results in Data Memmory and Register Files according to instruction type, details in processor.v

 ### Next Instruction
-We update pc, details in processor.v
+We update pc according to instruction type(j, bne, jal, jr, blt, bex, setx), details in processor.v

 ### Overflow Control
 Here, we treat overflow as an exception.
 Overflow Label which indicate what operation causes overflow will be writtend into `$30`.
 Exceptions writing takes precedent in our design.